CUBigDataClass/5Vs/6.AWScloud/b.ConnectAmazonEC2.md

 	8. A window opens and you are connected to your instance.

-	9. to update the instance software, write $ sudo yum update

-**Note**
+	**Note:**
 		Chrome prevents the in-browser Java SSH client from loading.
 You need to use Firefox, Internet Explorer 9 or higher, or Safari to connect to SSH to your EC2 instances.

-#### Connecting to your instance using **SSH**:
+#### Second: Connecting to your instance using SSH:
 ##### Steps applied:
 	1. Open an SSH client.